katthomp/csci_389_hw/test_writeups.md

-1. Betsy Hoekstra and Robert McCaull
+1. Betsy Hoekstra and Robert McCaull.

   I had problems being able to compile this code, and the terminal gave this error:
   \\include graphics here
   They called an explicit operator and the compiler mistook it for a function.
 Additionally, there is no specified terminal command